FederatedAI/FATE/examples/README.rst

 Upgraded DSL(DSL v2) by FATE-v1.5 comes with the following major features:

 1. Predictions DSL may now be configured through FATE-Flow cli.
-Please note that new DSL no longer supports automatic formation of prediction DSL;
+Please note that with new DSL training job will no longer automatically form prediction DSL;
    user needs to first form DSL manually with FATE-Flow cli before running prediction task.
 2. New components may now be added to prediction DSL;